anginblu/Peraide-market-jQuery/README.md

 # Peraide for professional profiles offering services

 ## Overview
-Online directory where viewers can find job seekers' profiles by job category.
+Online directory where viewers can find job seekers' profiles by job category & where viewers(potential & existing employees) can add/view reviews of job seekers' profiles.

-## Instructions

 ### Users
 1. Have name, email, password